 Photography is about expressing yourself in an artistic medium.
 Applying that to shadows could mean hunting down interesting shadows that already exist, or it could simply involve creating shadows that were not there before.
 You could even try manipulating existing shadows to satisfy your creative vision!

-Get a large piece of paper, or if you’re going to go all out there, why not set up a tent in doors and focus the light beam on to a surface?
+Get a large piece of paper, or if you’re going to go all out there, set up a tent in doors and focus the light beam on to a surface?

 If you’re not sure what settings to use, you can copy them from the values on your auto setting and then simply tweak them as you go.
 The reason for this is that using auto mode will probably wash out your shadows and cause them to be too light.

-Turn the exposure compensation up or down to be brighter or darker; and if you’re using ‘live view’ on your camera, you will be able to see the effects on your screen display as the settings are altered.
+Turn the exposure compensation up or down to be brighter or darker; and if you’re using live view on your camera, you will be able to see the effects on your screen display as the settings are altered.